VincentTam/MichaelRumpler.github.io/_posts/2021-02-24-reorder-items-with-mr-gestures.md

 				}
 			};

-Get position and size of the object
+Get position and size of the object. `GetAbsolutePosition` is a helper method which just adds up `X` and `Y` of the `draggingObject` and its parents.

 			(x, y) = GetAbsolutePosition(draggingObject);
 			w = draggingObject.Width;